Jay-Karia/finance-sync/plan.md

    - Percentages
 6. Saves expense
 7. All balances update automatically
+8. Can share the image of the expense

 ### 3. Viewing Balances
 1. User opens the group dashboard